Salli022/Salli022/README.md

-- 👋 Hi, I’m Smaran Alli and I am an incoming freshman at Carnegie Mellon University
+- 👋 Hi, I’m Smaran Alli and I am freshman at Carnegie Mellon University
 - 👀 I’m interested in the field of Data Science and Machine Learning
-- 📫 How to reach me : smaranalli2@gmail.com
+- 📫 How to reach me : smaranaa@andrew.cmu.edu

 <!---
 Salli022/Salli022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.